Social 3D Scene Graphs: Modeling Human Actions and Relations for Interactive Service Robots: Experiments

 We moreover compare our method with the LLM reasoning approach of ConceptGraphs, adapted to our CGH output.
 This solution consists of feeding the LLM with a detailed JSON description of the nodes and the relationships between them.
 We find this approach inefficient and contrary to the principle of maintaining a lightweight representation that the LLM can parse effectively in order to perform the complex reasoning required to answer functional queries.
 For this reason, we developed our own JSON format of the Social 3DSG, which is then provided to the LLM together with the query.
 Each node is represented as \texttt{[id, class, 3D center]}, and each edge as \texttt{[id\_from, id\_to, relationship\_frame]}, thereby removing the additional edge descriptions and object tags used in the baselines.
-However, our representation does not lose this level of detail, since we also associate with the graph a compact JSON containing the frame description, gloss, and example actions provided by the inventory \cite{di2019verbatlas}: one for each unique relationship frame in the graph.
-For example: \texttt{[SEE; An experiencer SEES a stimulus in favour of a beneficiary; Perceive by sight or have the power to perceive by sight; Watch, see, observe]}.
+However, our representation does not lose this level of detail, since we also associate with the graph a compact JSON containing the frame description, gloss, and example actions provided by the inventory \cite{di2019verbatlas} (e.g., frame name, gloss, and example verbs) for each unique relationship frame in the graph.
 For feature-based methods, we retrieve the top-2 most likely nodes if the query requires two results, while for the LLM parsing approach, we compare the GT with at most the top-2 candidate results.
 We assign one point for each correctly retrieved human in the GT if the retrieved method has an IoU $\geq 0.10$, and then compute the ratio between obtained points and total possible points.
 We report the results by query type in Tab.~\ref{tab:suntest}.

 This experiment makes it clear that, unlike in object-based queries, feature-based solutions are not well-suited for processing large 3DSGs to handle complex human-centered queries.
 They perform the worst, mainly because the bag-of-words effect often shifts the focus toward the objects mentioned in the query, even when only a small number of humans are involved.
 They can find the correct answer when the object mentioned in the query is close to the mask into which it has been embedded.
 This occurs most often for spatial queries, but when the task requires processing more remote relationships, their limitations become evident.
 From the scores, we also observe that our more compact representation not only helps in processing activity relationships required to answer queries, but also enables more effective reasoning for spatial queries.
 By reducing the number of tokens, it prevents context window overflow that can cause LLMs to lose track of relevant information, thereby demonstrating the superiority of our serialization.